graphprotocol/graph-tooling/examples/substreams-powered-subgraph/README.md

 # Substreams-powered subgraph: tracking contract creation

 A basic Substreams-powered subgraph, including the Substreams definition.
-This detects new contract deployments on Ethereum, tracking the creation block and timestamp.
+This example detects new contract deployments on Ethereum, tracking the creation block and timestamp.
+There is a demonstration of the Graph Node integration, using `substreams_entity_change` types and helpers.

 ## Prerequisites